Saira-A/configdoc/options.md

 # Configuration Options

 > This document provides a detailed explanation of the configuration options available within the Universal Viewer.
-Each option is described with its purpose, data type, default value, and applicable file formats, helping users customise and optimise the viewer's behaviour and appearance for specific needs.
+Each option is described with its purpose, data type, and default value, helping users customise and optimise the viewer's behaviour and appearance for specific needs.

 ## uv-iiif-config.json